13 Graphical Exploration of Data

 - Output results to a worksheet.

-Beginning with Origin 2018, when you use the Cluster gadget to define a category (points within a ROI on a plot), you can apply a differentiating color to points within the ROI.
+When you use the Cluster gadget to define a category (points within a ROI on a plot), you can apply a differentiating color to points within the ROI.

 |Note: To learn more about these gadgets, see: